jmateusms/saywhatever-bot/README.md

 Currently there are two ways you can use the bot:

-- Write "@SayWhatever_bot" in any chat and type your message after it.
+- Write "@SayWhateverBot" in any chat and type your message after it.
 - Send messages directly to the bot, starting with a language selection command (e.g., `/enus` (em-us) or `/ptbr` (pt-br)).

 You can also run your own instance of the bot by following the steps in the next section.